In this article we look at what animal products are commonly used in cosmetics and toiletries, the issues around these and how to find vegan products.

 Which cosmetics use animal products?

-Most kinds of cosmetics and toiletries can use animal products.
+Many cosmetics and toiletries use animal products.
 For example, skincare and shower gel commonly include ingredients like milk.
-Even make-up can include a range of different ingredients to add shine or change the texture.
+Make-up can include a range of different animal-based ingredients to add shine or change the texture.

 Some of the worst offenders are perfumes and aftershaves.
 Companies do not have to put a full list of ingredients on their bottles, due to laws protecting fragrance recipes.
 This means that for expensive perfumes the catch-all word ‘fragrance’ in a list of ingredients could include musk from civets (cat-like animals) that have been industrially farmed, or beavers that are killed during harvesting.